 The Island of Puerto Rico sits a thousand miles south-east of Miami, where the Caribbean meets the Atlantic.
 It has palm lined beaches, a primitive rain forest, and a bustling city.

-As the local bus trundled through the narrow streets the driver told us that the massive walls of the city, San Juan, had been built by the Spanish to protect the inhabitants from a variety of pirate ships and the English, Dutch and French.
+As the local bus trundled through the narrow streets the driver told us that the massive walls of the city, San Juan, had been built by the Spanish to protect the inhabitants from a variety of pirate ships.
+Threats came from the English, Dutch and French.

-We eventually turned into a square where we found a statue of Ponce de León that had been cast from the cannon of a British ship captured after an unsuccessful attack in 1797.
+We eventually turned into a square where we found a statue of Ponce de León cast from the cannon of a British ship captured after an unsuccessful attack in 1797.

 Leaving the air-conditioned bus we stepped out into the strong sunshine.
-It was an October day but in the Plaza de San Jose it was touching the nineties.
-A bit of sight-seeing in the cool of the church was welcome and later as we stood in the shade of the trees we looked down at the blue cobble stones, they seemed familiar.
-The stone 'cassies' had come out from Europe in the 16th century as ballast in the holds of the ships,.
+It was an October day but in the Plaza de San Jose it was really hot.
+A bit of sight-seeing in the cool of the church was welcome and later as we stood in the shade of the trees we looked down at the blue cobble stones.
+They seemed familiar.
+The stone 'cassies' had come out from Europe in the 16th century as ballast in the holds of the ships.
 Quite an exchange for the returning cargos that included gold!